Keshavgoyal14/LLM-Powered-Intelligent-Query-Retrieval-System/README.md

 - All temp files are cleaned up after processing.
 - PPTX text extraction is limited to images embedded in slides (not text boxes or tables).
 - Hugging Face moderation requires a valid API key and internet access.
-- **Finbot API is optimized for insurance, legal, HR, and contracts domains.**
+- **This system is optimized for insurance, legal, HR, and contracts domains.**

 ---